xyproto/orbiton/README.md

 JSON

 * The JSON formatter is built-in.
+Note that for some files it may reorganize items in an undesireable order, so don't save the file if the result is unexpected.

 fstab